Rescuing Résumé Bullets from Mediocrity

 - Reduced out-of-control staff turnover with aggressive, trend-setting performance tactics.

 - Rescued major account representing more than 10% of annual revenues.

 Bullets like these, where the point made is impressive, stimulate questions and lead to interviews.
 Note that the social worker or teacher, for example, would more likely require a context-rich, two-line bullet.

 As professional résumé writers, the decision on how to best present each client is in our hands.
 You’re now empowered to balance the need for brevity with the challenge of adding context with a tightly written, interesting, energetic, and key word rich two-line bullet.

 If you’d like to learn to create exceptional résumés that attract positive attention, consider earning CPC’s Certified Résumé Strategist (CRS) designation.

 Stephanie Clark has earned her rank among North America’s top résumé services.
-Enhancing her innate talent for the written word with training in business communications.
-Stephanie is recognized as a Master Certified Résumé Strategist with Career Professionals of Canada, as well as a Master Resume Writer, conferred by Career Thought Leaders (US).
+Enhancing her innate talent for the written word with training in business communications, Stephanie is recognized as a Master Certified Résumé Strategist with Career Professionals of Canada, as well as a Master Resume Writer, conferred by Career Thought Leaders (US).
 Stephanie’s skill at capturing and communicating each client’s distinctiveness has revitalized more than 1500 job searches since 2007.
 You can find her work published in Best Canadian Résumés and Best Canadian Cover Letters, Modernize Your Resume, and Expert Resumes & LinkedIn Profiles for Managers and Executives.
+Stephanie retired in 2020.